penguinbuilds/emgmt/README.md

 - Create new Poetry project: `poetry new emgmt` or initialize inside an existing folder: `poetry init`
 - Activate the virtual environment: `Invoke-Expression (poetry env activate)`
-- add dependencies with: `poetry add fastapi[standard] sqlalchemy typer alembic`
+- add dependencies with: `poetry add fastapi[standard] sqlalchemy typer alembic pyjwt`
+- create a `.env` file based on `.env.local`

-### Launching the WebApp
+### Launching the Application

-- `fastapi dev .\src\emgmt\app.py`
+- `docker build . -t fastapi-app`
+- `docker-compose up --build`
-- Once the above command has been run, CRUD methods can be tested out [here](http://127.0.0.1:8000/docs).
+- Once the above commands have been run, CRUD methods can be tested out [here](http://127.0.0.1:8000/docs).

 The web app can be used to perform CRUD operations on the `employee` table and the `department` table.

 ### The CLI Interface

-- The CLI program can be run with: `poetry run python -m src.emgmt.cli.tasks --help` This will also list the available commands.
+- The CLI program can be run from within the Docker container using: `-m src.emgmt.cli.tasks --help` This will also list the available commands.
 - More information about these commands can be viewed using `python -m src.emgmt.cli.tasks <command-name> --help`

 The CLI can be used to perform CRUD operations on the `task` table.